Multi-Group Fairness Evaluation via Conditional Value-at-Risk Testing: Testing for CVaR Fairness

 Moreover, when the model auditor can control the choice of group marginal in the test dataset and set $v_g = \frac{w_g^{2/3}}{\sum_{g^*} w_{g^*}^{2/3}}$, it is only necessary to have access to $n$ samples such that

-\end{restatable} We show this result in Appendix \ref{sec:upper_bound_CVaR}.
-Note that we show the result for error probability $0.01$, this may be improved by using the median of the means technique, improving the dependence to $\log(1/\delta)$, as in \cite[Page 8]{suresh_2015}.
+\end{restatable} We show this result in Appendix \ref{sec:upper_bound_CVaR}. \secondrev{Note that we prove the result for an arbitrary error probability $\delta \in [0,1]$, but only display the result for $\delta=0.01$ as the specific probability of error is not key to our analysis.} However, we highlight that the dependence on the probability of error $\delta$ is not optimal in our bounds and can be automatically improved by using the median of the means technique, improving the dependence to $\log(1/\delta)$ instead of $1 / \delta$, as in~\cite[Page 8]{suresh_2015}.

+The sample complexity for the hypothesis test using CVaR fairness in \eqref{eq:sample_complexity_main} depends on $(1-\alpha)$ and $\epsilon$.
+When $\alpha$ is close to one, i.e., max-gap fairness is recovered, the sample complexity in \eqref{eq:sample_complexity_main} might be worse than the sample complexity for the hypothesis-test using max-gap fairness ($n = O(|\gp|/\epsilon^2)$) as shown in \cite{kearns2018preventing}.
+This is a consequence of us treating $\alpha$ as a fixed constant bounded away from zero, which allows us to trade off fairness guarantees for a more feasible sample complexity.
+However, Proposition \ref{prop:recover_fairness_knwing_g} shows that the sample complexity of CVaR fairness is, at most, the sample complexity of max-gap fairness since for the most strict choice of $\alpha$, we recover max-gap fairness.

-Note that when $\epsilon$ and $1-\alpha$ are constants and bounded away from zero, the dominant term in the sample complexity is the first term $O\left( \frac{ 2^{\frac{1}{2} H_{2/3}(w)}}{\epsilon^2(1 - \alpha)} \right)$.
+When $\epsilon$ and $(1-\alpha)$ are constants and bounded away from zero, the dominant term in the sample complexity is the first term $O\left( \frac{ 2^{\frac{1}{2} H_{2/3}(w)}}{\epsilon^2(1 - \alpha)} \right)$.
 Corollary \ref{cor:samplecomplexityalg} shows that the sample complexity of performing an $\epsilon$-test CVaR fairness using Algorithm \ref{alg:hypothesis_test} with weighted sampling ($v_g \propto w_g^{2/3}$) has a smaller exponent than testing for standard multi-group fairness metrics as shown in Proposition \ref{prop:hyptest_lower_bound} (testing for standard multi-group fairness has sample complexity $O\left(|\gp|\right)$), because